Thoughts on the Fujifilm X100 digital camera series

 Not sure if the card helped, but I got a call from Molly and drove up to get my X100VI (here’s its manual) in September 2024.

-• Weather sealing for wet rainy conditions.
+• Weather sealing for wet conditions.

 • Neutral Density (ND) filter.